fwojcik/smhasher3/CONTRIBUTING.md

 - all of the test-specific code should be in one .cpp file
 - the new test probably should be templated by the hashtype and then use the `INSTANTIATE()` macro
-- the new test's .h file should onl contain the interface to be called by `main.cpp`
+- the new test's .h file should only contain the interface to be called by `main.cpp`
 - add a new `g_test` variable for the test and a matching entry in `g_testopts` in main.cpp, as well as a new section for the test in the `test()` function similar to the existing ones

-If at all possible, ensure new tests produce idential results regardless of system endianness.
+If possible, ensure new tests produce idential results regardless of system endianness.

 If unit tests are added, they can simply always run every startup if they are fast